michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0015.md

 - adj: of marriages and offspring; not recognized as lawful
 - n: the illegitimate offspring of unmarried parents
 ### Family
+- illegitimate: illegitimacy, illegitimately, illegitimates+
+- illegitimacy: illegitimacies
+- legitimacy: legitimacies
-illegitimate: illegitimacy, illegitimately, illegitimates+;illegitimacy: illegitimacies;legitimacy: legitimacies;legitimate: illegitimate, legitimacy, legitimated, legitimately, legitimates, legitimating, legitimation, legitimatise, legitimatize, legitimise, legitimize;legitimatise: legitimatised, legitimatises, legitimatising;legitimatize: legitimatized, legitimatizes, legitimatizing;legitimise: legitimised, legitimises, legitimising;legitimize: legitimized, legitimizes, legitimizing
+- legitimate: illegitimate, legitimacy, legitimated, legitimately, legitimates, legitimating, legitimation, legitimatise, legitimatize, legitimise, legitimize
+- legitimatise: legitimatised, legitimatises, legitimatising
+- legitimatize: legitimatized, legitimatizes, legitimatizing
+- legitimise: legitimised, legitimises, legitimising
+- legitimize: legitimized, legitimizes, legitimizing
 ### Examples
 - Linhardt says his limited review determined the expense reimbursements “may be illegitimate” and need to be thoroughly investigated.
 - Trump’s national security adviser considers the Islamic faith — all of it, not just the radicalized fringes — to be illegitimate and akin to a “cancer.”